 The law of diminishing marginal utility

-A dog receiving pets may be the only example of a good or service that fails to comply with the law of diminishing marginal utility
+A dog receiving pats may be the only example of a good or service that fails to comply with the law of diminishing marginal utility

 .
 Economists refer to the law of diminishing marginal utility to describe the propensity for us to get tired of something and value it less the more we have.
 The law of diminishing marginal utility states that the satisfaction gained from each additional unit of a good or service consumed is less than the prior unit.
 For example, the first donut you eat tastes better than the fourth.